bdazdaz12/NSU_LABS/README.md

 This repository contains lab projects on programming written by me during my studies at Novosibirsk State University in 2019 - ...

 # first-year
-contains lab projects on C
+contains lab projects in C lang

 # second-year
 1) labs in C++